DataCorrupted/banking/README.md

 In this banking project, I was responsible for development.
 Unfortunately, we have to use MATLAB, many features that I am not familar with is not used.
 The project could have been developed better if I am using Java.

 However, MATLAB's App Designer is really powerful, allowing me to develop 10 frontend pages and 3 backend data bases in 2 days.
+I spent another few days on testing UI and other stuff.

 Anyway, this is a fun project.
+(Jun 10, 2019 Update)It is not a fun project, MATLAB is hell.

 ## Install